There’s nothing funny about feet, and chomping on one of these is a bit too close to sucking on a corpse’s toes.

 As close as you can get to a Calippo without the lawyers getting involved, this soft drink spin-off fails through lack of invention.

-It’s not the most baffling thing the M&M’s brand has attached its name to (check out one of their bizarro megastores), but there’s no denying that non-bar chocolates don’t translate well into ice-cream.
+It’s not the most baffling thing the M&M’s brand has attached its name to (that’ll be buried somewhere in the Leicester Square megastore), but there’s no denying that non-bar chocolates don’t translate well into ice-cream.

 See previous slide.